 The directors of the Company are required by law to act honestly and in good faith with a view to the best interest of the Company and to disclose any interests which they may have in any project or opportunity of the Company.
 However, the Company's directors and officers may serve on the boards and/or as officers of other companies which may compete in the same industry as the Company, giving rise to potential conflicts of interest.
 To the extent that such other companies may participate in ventures in which the Company may participate or enter into contracts with the Company, they may have a conflict of interest in negotiating and concluding terms respecting the extent of such participation.
 In the event that a conflict of interest arises at a meeting of the directors of the Company, such conflict of interest must be declared and the declaring parties must recuse themselves from the meeting and abstain from participating and voting for or against the approval of any project or opportunity in which they may have an interest.
-Provided such steps are followed and subject to any limitations in the Company's constating documents, a transaction would not be void or voidable because it was made between the Company and one or more of its directors or by reason of such director being present at the meeting at which such agreement or transaction was approved.
+Provided such steps are followed and subject to any limitations in the Company and one or more of its directors or by reason of such director being present at the meeting at which such agreement or transaction was approved.
 The remaining directors will determine whether or not the Company will participate in any such project or opportunity.